 DIRECT DEPOSIT 7645

-All permanent employees hired by the Edenton-Chowan Board of Education shall receive their paychecks via direct deposit.
-All existing employees should currently receive their paychecks via direct deposit and shall continue to receive their paychecks in this manner.
+All permanent employees of the Edenton-Chowan Schools shall receive their paychecks via direct deposit.
 Each permanent employee is encouraged to designate a financial institution within the federal reserve system (bank, credit union, savings and loan) of his or her choice and shall complete all forms necessary to permit the employee to receive his or her paychecks via direct deposit at that financial institution.

 If a financial institution is not designated, one will be designated by the school finance officer for the purpose of establishing a location whereby the employee may collect his or her pay.